iai-callgrind/iai-callgrind/docs/src/comparison/criterion.md

   this does not include Windows.
 * Gungraun needs additional binaries, `valgrind` and the `gungraun-runner`.
-The version of the runner needs to be in sync with the `iai-callgrind` library.
+The version of the runner needs to be in sync with the `gungraun` library.
 Criterion-rs is only a library and the installation is usually simpler.

 Especially, due to the first point in the `Cons`, I think it is still required